The Devil and Daniel Webster: Plot summary

 After five other unnamed jurors enter (Benedict Arnold being out "on other business"), the judge enters last.
 It is John Hathorne, who presided at the Salem witch trials.

 The trial is rigged against Webster.
-He is outraged but calms himself, thinking "for it was him they'd come for, not only Jabez Stone."
+He is outraged but calms himself, thinking "For it was him they'd come for, not only Jabez Stone".

-Webster starts to orate on simple and good things – "the freshness of a fine morning...the taste of food when you're hungry...the new day that's every day when you're a child" – and how "without freedom, they sickened."
-He speaks passionately of how wonderful it is to be human and to be an American.
-He admits the wrongs done in the course of American history but points out that something new and good had grown from them and that "everybody had played a part in it, even the traitors."
-Humankind "got tricked and trapped and bamboozled, but it was a great journey," something "no demon that was ever foaled" could ever understand.
+Webster speaks passionately of how wonderful it is to be human and to be an American.
+He admits the wrongs done throughout the course of American history but points out that something new and good had grown from them and that "everybody had played a part in it, even the traitors".
+Humankind "got tricked and trapped and bamboozled, but it was a great journey", something that no demon could ever understand.

 The jury announces its verdict: "We find for the defendant, Jabez Stone."
 They admit, "Perhaps 'tis not strictly in accordance with the evidence, but even the damned may salute the eloquence of Mr. Webster."
 The judge and jury disappear with the break of dawn.
 Mr. Scratch congratulates Webster, and the contract is torn up.
 The devil has overreached himself, agreeing to a jury trial out of pride in his unbreakable contract.
-But by doing so, he has put his contract within the reach of the Common Law used in America, under which a jury can enter whatever verdict it likes, regardless of the law.
+But by doing so, he has put his contract within the reach of the Common Law used in the United States, under which a jury can enter whatever verdict it likes, regardless of the law.
 Webster's eloquence in swaying this supposedly unswayable jury is remarkable, but would have gone to no effect without the devil's pride-induced mistake in giving Webster a chance.